top of page

 Young beautiful woman wearing casual t-shirt standing over isolated white background looki

-• intense feelings of worry or dread
+• intense feelings of worry

 • headaches